 This report summarises capital spending in 2024/25 compared to the current capital programme.
+Figures are near final, but may be subject to minor changes during the remainder of the closure of accounts process.

-Appendix A to this report provides a financial summary of current schemes within the capital programme and shows that overall capital expenditure for the year-end is currently projected to be £5.248 million, with £0.026 million of capital receipts.
+Appendix A to this report provides a financial summary of current schemes within the capital programme and shows that overall capital expenditure for the year-end is currently projected to be £4.136 million, with £0.011 million of capital receipts.